Werner-Staeblein/Project-3/README.md

 |                 |                  |                  |        |
 |                 |                  |                  |        |

-## issues not resolved in testing
+## Issues not resolved in testing

 I tested the application on various screen sizes.
-As it turned out, the font-size and length of command-line text generated would have to be either increased or lenght limited in size.
-I was not able to find out a way to make the application responsive with an approach similar to media-queries.
+As it turned out, the font size and length of command-line text generated would have to be either increased or length limited in size.
+I was not able to find an approach to make the application responsive with something similar to media-queries.